-4.5 Period Blockade
+5.5 Period Blockade

 Sometimes the planned work does not allow services to be restored after the weekend or holiday blockade.
-An example could be rail tunnel re-lining, bridge replacement, station platform re-alignment, and major infrastructure failure (Dawlish 2014).
+An example could be rail tunnel re-lining, bridge replacement, station platform re-alignment, and major infrastructure failure (Dawlish 2013/2014).
 Plans for alternative rail services can be made (alternative routes, alternative termini), longer term bus replacement services.

-5 Unplanned Disruption
+6 Unplanned Disruption

-As identified, the complexity of the network means that there are many critical components that can fail, from the infrastructure, rolling stock, operational issues and third party impacts.
+As identified, the complexity of the network mean that there are many critical components that can fail, from the infrastructure, rolling stock, operational issues and third party impacts.
 These are often real time events with no opportunity to fully plan for them.
 Although they are stand-alone events, they may also be combined with other events or even occur during planned disruption.
 There is little opportunity for advance warning, especially for those passengers that have already started their journeys, both directly affected by the incident or already on services that are likely to be affected as the impact spreads.

 The most common problem identified in our survey is the lack of, or quality of, or consistency of information available to passengers, and often rail staff themselves during these events.
-There is evidence that information is often available about the event and passengers with access to smartphone apps and internet access can often see what is happening before railway staff (even on some occasions the train driver/train manager/station staff).
+There is evidence that information is often available about the event and passengers with access to smart phone apps and internet access can often see what is happening before railway staff (even on some occasions the train driver/train manager).

-6 Overall Blockade Experience
+7 Overall Blockade Experience

 Planned blockades are generally very successful with a large majority delivering their objectives and returning the railway to normal on schedule.
 This includes work like replacing track, points and signaling or removing existing bridges, removing sections of an embankment, pushing a new bridge into place and reconnecting tracks.
-There is evidence of using the blockade to carry out other minor works (e.g. decorating a station as the line is closed for track improvements elsewhere).
-Often commuters on the Monday morning would not even notice how much had been done There are however experiences of services being delayed after the blockade due to overruns - a difficult decision for the construction team as completing the work may be less disruptive than reversing out some or all of the changes.
+Often commuters on the Monday morning would not even notice how much had been done There are however experiences of services being delayed after the blockade due to over-runs - a difficult decision for the construction team as completing the work may be less disruptive than reversing out the changes.